-Aside from flooding, homeowners in Massachusetts pay extra insurance premium because nasty winter exposes them to higher risk of property damage due to freezing and melting ice.
+Aside from flooding, homeowners in Massachusetts pay an extra insurance premium because nasty winter exposes them to a higher risk of property damage due to freezing and melting ice.
 However, you could ask for a “good homeowners” discount if you install pipe insulation and heating cable that will prevent frozen pipes, which are the most common cause of property damage.

 Other common causes of property damage are wind, significant snowfall, and hail.
 Consequently, you can expect to pay cheaper homeowners insurance rates or a 5-10 percent discount if you install impact-resistant roofing.
 Just make sure that it is done by a professional (keep the receipt as proof) and the roofing material is tested by an approved laboratory.

 The market value of your home is another factor that has a large influence on the average homeowners insurance for a state.
 But, paradoxically, industry experts suggest that you should not rely solely on home values when deciding on your coverage limit.